AounShAh/TabPlus/README.md

 # Devlopment

+It is very easy to develop in your local enviroment , it just takes about 3 steps

-To develop this project in local envirment just simply download or clone this project \
+ 1.To develop this project in local envirment just simply download or clone this project \

-then go to this link "about:debugging#/runtime/this-firefox" on firefox \
+2.then go to this link "about:debugging#/runtime/this-firefox" on firefox \

-and then finally click on "Load Temporary Add-on" and select manifest file
+3.and then finally click on "Load Temporary Add-on" and select manifest file